XueliangHan/xuelianghan.github.com/interest.markdown

 My Interests, Masters & Their works
 ===================================

-Art & Literature: Film, Music, Painting, Photography, Reading
+I.Art & Literature: Film, Music, Painting, Photography, Reading
 ----------------------------------------------------------------
 * Life in A Day (2010): (Love, Fear).
 Extremely recommended, the best film and documentary I've ever seen in my life.
 * [Noam Chomsky](http://en.wikipedia.org/wiki/Noam_Chomsky)
+###Language & Culture (English)
+Vocabulary & Grammar [Foundation]
+* Dictionary: Dictionary always been ignored by people, but ultimately, the people who realized their cognition to a word was wrong will figure out a fact that dictionary is the original source.
+Choose a damn good dictionary from beginning, don't becom a tragedy.
+  * (Chinese)

-Education & Learning
+II.Education & Learning
 --------------------
 ###Coding/Programming (Online education)